Our Story

 Following some challenges with the ministry in Kenya, the partnership between Allison, the local pastor, and Prince of Peace dissolved in 2008.
 Yet, in early 2009, with most of the prior Kenyan leadership out of the picture, some of the youth who had been involved in the church asked Allison to come back.
 They insisted that there was a future for a ministry focused on the young people’s futures.

 On September 23, 2009, a small team incorporated a new Texas nonprofit called For Africa’s Future.
-Allison served as the Executive Director, Christi Melton joined as a Sponsor Coordinator, and John Seale served as the Business Manager.
+They rapidly renamed themselves Ndoto after an inspiration for a theme oriented around dreams.
+Allison served as the Executive Director, Christi Melton joined as a Sponsor Coordinator, and John Seale became the Business Manager.
 All three were unpaid, as were six initial Board members: Keith Montague, Colleen Hildebrandt, Roxane Malecek, Richard Cockcroft, Richard Ray, and Howard Bates.
 Ndoto had no paid staff members until 2011.

 The first class of sponsored students, 29 young men and women ranging from college to kindergarten, began school in January 2010 with the support of 39 different sponsors.
 From year to year, the number of students grew rapidly: 29 became 59, then 109, then 182.
 In 2018, Ndoto had 296 students sponsored by 373 different households.
 Ndoto remained a lean organization.
 Including sponsorship, Ndoto’s 2010 budget was less than $50,000.
 In 2013, the budget surpassed $200,000, and passed $300,000 in 2016.

 Education and discipleship have always been at the heart of Ndoto’s mission.
 In addition to paying school fees and ensuring kids were in school, Ndoto has provided discipleship opportunities through retreats since its beginning.
 In 2014, Ndoto graduate Michael Omondi began the Ndoto Community Church.
-For years it met in the front of the small Ndoto offices until Ndoto reclaimed the original 2006 building in 2016 and moved the church and offices there.
+At first it met in the lobby of the small Ndoto offices until Ndoto reclaimed the original 2006 building in 2016 and moved the church and offices there.

-Economic development was long a passion of Allison’s, and a 2006 interactive study performed by a graduate student in Obunga indicated that capital for business starts was high on the list of community needs.
+Economic development was also long a passion of Allison’s, and a 2006 interactive study performed by a graduate student friend in Obunga indicated that capital for business starts was high on the list of community needs.
 Ndoto began offering loans to promising local entrepreneurs, both Ndoto graduates and other community members.
 In 2018, Ndoto launched its first self-owned business, a chicken project.
+Hoping to generate income for the ministry by selling high-quality eggs, Ndoto built a chicken coop and hired an employee.